 For some years now, I’ve been fascinated by the term ‘digital nomad’.
 Unfortunately, this concept just wasn’t around during the height of my travels.
 It’s this idea that in today’s digital age, many people have jobs that can be done mostly in front of a computer (e.g. app developers, designers, social media marketers, bloggers, etc.)…so your work can potentially be location independent from the company office.
 The way I see it, there are 2 types of digital nomads: those that travel to some city and can easily find a tech job at a local company there…and those that work for a US based company but can arrange to work remotely from the main office.

-The beauty of being a digital nomad is way different than just being a normal traveller.
-I think on some level…mere traveling as a tourist just didn’t do it for me anymore.
-Being a short term visitor just didn’t have the same effect or appeal as being fully immersed into a new culture as a medium/long term local.
-For me, I’d say anything over 3 -4 months living in a location can give you a profoundly different experience than being a mere visitor/tourist.
-This is the kind of traveling I began to crave…and I think short touristy trips just didn’t have that same level of satisfaction for me.
+The beauty of being a digital nomad is way different than just being a normal traveler.
+I think on some level…mere traveling as a tourist just doesn’t do it for me anymore.
+Being a short-term visitor just doesn’t have the same effect or appeal as being fully immersed in a new culture as a medium/long-term resident.
+For me, I’d say anything over 3 months, establishing a home base in the same location, can give you a profoundly different experience than being a mere visitor/tourist.
+This is the kind of traveling I began to crave…and I think short touristy trips just didn’t give me that same level of satisfaction.
 This idea of being a digital nomad, however, seems to hit that craving.

-The idea of digital nomad changes the game a bit.
+The idea of a digital nomad changes the game a bit.
 You’re not doing odd jobs or teaching English (sorry to keep bashing on English teachers)…you’re doing your normal digital vocation, just in a different location.
-All the work and skills you’re building is fully transferable back in the US, so there’s never really a risk of being a digital refugee.
-For example, I could probably still bill $100/hour being a freelance product designer living in Thailand, and a year later come back to LA and work for a Fortune 500 doing the exact same job.
-This is what I call high reward, low risk.
+All the work and skills you’re building are fully transferable back in the US, so there’s never really a risk of being a digital refugee.
+For example, I could probably still bill $100/hour as a freelance product designer living in Thailand, and a year later come back to LA and work for a Fortune 500 doing the exact same job.
+It’s kinda the perfect blend of high reward with low risk.